-Prerequisite: CMIS 240, CMIS 241, or CMIS 315.
-Recommended: CMIS 310.
+Prerequisite: CMIS 141, CMIS 141A, CMIS 315, or CMIS 340.
 A study of the process of software engineering from initial concept through design, development testing, and maintenance to retirement of the product.
-Development lifecycle models are presented.
+Development life-cycle models are presented.
 Topics include issues in configuration management, integration and testing, software quality, quality assurance, security, fault tolerance, project economics, operations, human factors, and organizational structures.
 Students may receive credit for only one of the following courses: CMIS 330 or CMIS 388A.